KGRN ETF: China Clean Tech ETF | Renewable Energy

 • China's economy has become more balanced in recent years as services surpassed industrials as the largest contributor to GDP.

-• The US underwent a similar shift from the 1950's to the 1970's, and today the percent of US GDP generated from services far exceeds that of industrials.
+• The US underwent a similar shift from the 1950's to the 1970's, and today the percentage of US GDP generated from services far exceeds that of industrials.

-• With a more balanced economy, China is now better equipped to tackle pollution issues generated from its industrial sector.
+• With a more balanced economy, China has become better equipped to tackle pollution issues generated from its industrial sector.

 Page 9